rotarrares/snake-multiplayer/README.md

 A real-time multiplayer Snake game built with Node.js, Express, Socket.IO, and HTML5 Canvas.

-## Play Now!

-You can play the game online at: [https://rotarrares.github.io/snake-multiplayer](https://rotarrares.github.io/snake-multiplayer)

 ## Features

 * **Multiplayer gameplay** - Multiple players can connect and play simultaneously